Oasis, Mono County, California

-Oasis is an unincorporated community in Mono County, California.
-It is located in Fish Lake Valley 20 mi east-southeast of Mount Bancroft.
+Oasis is an unincorporated community in Mono County, California, United States.
+It is located in Fish Lake Valley, 20 mi east-southeast of Mount Barcroft.
 Oasis is at the junction of California State Route 266 and California State Route 168.
 The 2000 Census reports that Oasis had a population of 22.

 A post office operated at Oasis from 1873 to 1942.